 THE 5 DAY DIET

-Yet I do not believe that they are nearly as effective as five consecutive days of fewer calories, with not too much protein, and consuming food and drink that is specifically designed to trigger autophagy - which is the key to the ability of fasting to transform your health, rejuvenate your cells and switch you out of a disease process.
+Yet I do not believe that they are nearly as effective as five consecutive days of fewer calories, with not too much proteinProteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, and consuming food and drink that is specifically designed to trigger autophagy – which is the key to the ability of fasting to transform your health, rejuvenate your cells and switch you out of a disease process.

 In 2019 I wrote the book The Hybrid Diet, with award-winning medical journalist Jerome Burne explaining the theory and some practical information so you could create your own diet.
 I followed it up in 2020 with the more prescriptive 5 Day Diet.
 We’ve now run three groups of people following this diet, measuring weight and body fat.
 In each group the average weight loss was close to 3kg each, roughly 7lbs, almost all of which was fat.
 In the last 5 Day Diet retreat experiment the greatest loser lost 11lbs.
 This kind of healthy weight loss is unheard of.
 No diet – 5:2, keto, low carb, 18:6, weekly fasting even conventional FMD has achieved this, also with no hunger.